 The origins of our association date back to the late 19th century when there was increased interest in national organisation and the improvement of all things rural, people, communities, agricultural practices, the Lowlands, Highlands and Islands.
 Many intellectual societies had formed previously during the 'Scottish Enlightenment' of the 18th century patronised by some of Scotland's most famous sons: Adam Smith, Francis Hutcheson, James Watt, John Playfair, James Hutton, Robert Adam, Robert Burns, James Anderson, Adam Ferguson, Thomas Reid and more.
 Many of these continued contributing greatly to British science well into the 19th century, their achievements influencing the next generations and shape of the countryside we see today.

 The Highland and Agricultural Society of Scotland, (founded in Edinburgh 1784) encouraged improvement of land and the development of machinery and implements and agricultural skills encompassing livestock breeding, produce production, ploughing and other rural practices.
 In a letter to the Society Feb 1891, Thomas David Gibson-Carmichael (1859-1926), landowner and up and coming MP for Midlothian with a keen interest in improving the land and well being of both rural inhabitants and livestock, requested that the Society should also encourage beekeeping, which had seen dramatic improvements in practice and technique.
 At the same time he was playing a key role in setting up the first form of the Scottish Beekeepers' Association and later its first and then only local association - Midlothian.
 In the same year he succeeded his father as 11th Baronet and his career advanced taking him eventually to Governorship of Victoria, Madras, Bengal, then Lord Lieutenant of Peeblesshire, among a host of other prominent positions.
 As the great driving force behind the early organisations became more distant, interest dwindled and although the infant national organisation disappeared, the Midlothian Association founded in 1894 continued.
-Some 30 years later the Midlothian organisation joined forces with a newly founded Edinburgh BKA and the EMBA was born.
+Some 30 years later the Midlothian organisation joined forces with a Edinburgh BKA (which had been founded in 1918) and the EMBA was born.
 The SBA revived c.1912 and continues today.

 EMBA Meeting Places